-UChicago Careers in Science, Technology, Engineering and Math (UCISTEM) helps students explore, prepare for, and obtain careers or professional school placements in these fields.
-Students have access to cutting edge research and faculty members across the STEM fields and are able to explore the intersection of these fields across academic and industry.
-All majors and minors may join UCISTEM, and students have the opportunity to participate in an elective workshop curriculum and experiential learning options such as treks, research opportunities, internships, externships, and innovation competitions.
-Opportunities for mentorship, alumni networking, and one-on-one advising are readily available, and students may participate in research projects within the Biological Sciences Division, Physical Sciences Division and Institute for Molecular Engineering as well as three National Laboratories; Argonne National Laboratory, FermiLab and Marine Biological Lab.
+UChicago Careers in Science, Technology, Engineering, and Math (UCISTEM) helps students explore, prepare for, and obtain careers or professional school placements in STEM fields.
+Students have access to cutting-edge research and faculty members across STEM fields and are able to explore the intersection of these fields across academics and industry.
+All majors and minors may join UCISTEM and students have the opportunity to participate in an elective workshop curriculum and experiential learning options such as treks, research opportunities, internships, externships, and innovation competitions.
+Opportunities for mentorship, alumni networking, and one-on-one advising are readily available and students may participate in research projects within the Biological Sciences Division, Physical Sciences Division, and Pritzker School of Molecular Engineering as well as three world-class research laboratories: Argonne National Laboratory, FermiLab, and Marine Biological Laboratory.
 Regardless of students’ interests and career goals, UCISTEM provides unparalleled resources across all of these innovative fields.

 Students can count on having as many appointments as they need during their time on campus.
-Appointments can be utilized to review resumes, cover letters or research materials as well as help students find available summer opportunities.
-To make an appointment with a UCISTEM adviser, please log into Chicago Career Connection.
+Appointments can be utilized to review resumes, cover letters, or research materials as well as help students find available summer opportunities.
+To make an appointment with a UCISTEM adviser, please log in to UChicago Handshake.

 Workshops and Guest Speakers

-UCISTEM brings in alumni and partners to expose students to the breadth of opportunities and provides a forum for students to explore paths, dive into the latest industry trends and meet potential mentors.
+UCISTEM invites alumni and partners to expose students to the breadth of opportunities available and provides a forum for students to explore paths, dive into the latest industry trends, and meet potential mentors.
 Paths explored have included materials science, neuroscience, technology virtualization, digital innovation, space visualization, patent law, museum design, policy and ethics, molecular engineering, cyber security, medical affairs, science outreach to the public, architecture, and molecular gastronomy.

 The Jeff Metcalf Internship Program, unique to the University of Chicago, offers paid, substantive internships around the world exclusively to undergraduates.
-Through the Alumni Board of Governors Externship Program, students have the opportunity to shadow and learn from alumni in their field of interest.
-Past Metcalf and ABG opportunities in science, technology, engineering, and math have included Argonne National Laboratory, Google, Kew Botanical Gardens, Takeda Pharmaceuticals, Adler Planetarium, BioEnterprise, Facebook, the US Department of Agriculture, and many more.
+Through the Job Shadowing Program, students have the opportunity to shadow and learn from alumni in their field of interest.
+Past Metcalf and job shadowing opportunities in science, technology, engineering, and math have included Argonne National Laboratory, Google, Kew Botanical Gardens, Takeda Pharmaceuticals, Adler Planetarium, BioEnterprise, Voltaic Systems, Consortium for Ocean Leadership, Facebook, the US Department of Agriculture, and many more.

 Support the Program

-UChicago Careers in Science, Technology, Engineering and Math could not succeed without the support of alumni and experienced professionals.
-If you are an employer or practitioner in the fields of science, technology, engineering, and math, consider getting involved in the following ways: career exploraton events, treks, host an extern or intern and donating to the program.
-If you are interested in any of these options or have ideas of your own, please contact Tara Ford, Program Director of UChicago Careers in Science, Technology, Engineering and Math, at firstname.lastname@example.org.
+UCISTEM could not succeed without the support of alumni and experienced professionals.
+If you are an employer or practitioner in the fields of science, technology, engineering, and math, consider getting involved in the following ways: taking part in career exploration events or treks, hosting an extern or intern, and donating to the program.
+If you are interested in any of these options or have ideas of your own, please contact Tara Ford, Program Director of UChicago Careers in Science, Technology, Engineering, and Math, at firstname.lastname@example.org.